masoudrahimi39/Hands-On-Projects-2/CIFAR-10 Image Generation with Conditional GAN/README.md

 # CIFAR-10 Image Generation with Conditional GAN (cGAN)

-In this project, we explore the fascinating world of Conditional Generative Adversarial Networks (cGANs) and their application to image generation using the CIFAR-10 dataset. cGANs enhance traditional GANs by leveraging class labels to generate data with precision and control.
+In this project, we explore the world of Conditional Generative Adversarial Networks (cGANs) and their application to image generation using the CIFAR-10 dataset. cGANs enhance traditional GANs by leveraging class labels to generate data.
 This approach leads to improved network performance, resulting in more stable training, faster convergence, and the creation of high-quality images.

 ## About Conditional GAN